imanif/imanif/README.md

 🎓 I'm graduating from Cornell University with a BA with Honors in English Literature and a minor in Computer Science.

 👀 I’m interested in applied natural language processing and machine learning for digital humanities research.
-I have worked as both an NLP researcher and CV researcher, and have led projects looking into AI ethics.

 🌱 I’m currently researching the effects and possibilities of generative AI media (look at ByAI repository).